censor

 Strings formatting based on provided regexp patterns

-By default, censor operates without any exclude patterns.
+By default, Censor operates without any exclude patterns.
 However, you have the flexibility to enhance its functionality by incorporating exclude patterns through the ExcludePatterns configuration option.

 When exclude patterns are introduced, encapsulated formatters compares all string values against the specified patterns, masking matched parts of such strings.
 This capability proves invaluable when, for instance, you want to conceal all email addresses within a set of strings.
 Simply add an email address pattern, and censor.Format() will automatically mask all values conforming to that pattern.
 This ensures that even as new values are added in the future, they will be seamlessly handled.